antmicro/jswasi/README.md

 The kernel supports a basic configuration that allows to configure the root filesystem and the init system:

 - `init`: a list of arguments to execute the init system
+- `rootfs`: the url of the rootfs archive to use
 - `fsType`: the type of the filesystem to mount at `/`
 - `opts`: options specific to the chosen filesystem.